 Crawshaw Design has developed corporate identity and branding programs for such companies as Ben C.Gerwick / Cowi, consutling engineers world-reknowned for designing and constructing bridges and offshore and arctic structures; Interform, one of the nation's top commercial interior-design firms; San Francisco Cuisine, an annual 200-plus-page magazine featuring the San Francisco Bay Area's finest restaurants and wineries; The Manor Association, a recognized leader in residential and commercial property management for the San Francisco Bay Area; and Hilton Resorts and Hotels.
 As well, in conjunction with MFP Consulting, we designed the new logo and branding identity for the Grand Ole Opry, an American icon and the home of country music in Nashville.
 Partnering again with MFP Consulting, we designed the corporate identity for First Tennessee Bank / First Horizon, one of the nation's 50 largest bank holding companies in asset size and market capitalization.
-Other branding campaigns have included Humabuilt, an Oregon-based company specializing in the sales and marketing of sustainable solutions for forward-thinking consumers and business professionals; ResortQuest, the nation's leading vacation-rental-property management company; Meridian Associates Inc., a financial consulting firm in Texas with focus on the petroleum and propane industry; and Heritage Systems Inc., a California-based corporation providing environmental solutions for the management, conservation, conveyance and use of water; and Sheedy Drayage Co., a northern California leading crane, rigging and heavy hauling contractor; Rainbow Waterproofing & Restoration, a San Francisco company specializing in the restoration of landmark and historically significant buildings; Jim Marshall Photography legendary music photographer, whose images appeared on more than 500 album covers, in countless magazines and books.
+Other branding campaigns have included Humabuilt, an Oregon-based company specializing in the sales and marketing of sustainable solutions for forward-thinking consumers and business professionals; ResortQuest, the nation's leading vacation-rental-property management company; Meridian Associates Inc., a financial consulting firm in Texas with focus on the petroleum and propane industry; Heritage Systems Inc., a California-based corporation providing environmental solutions for the management, conservation, conveyance and use of water; and Sheedy Drayage Co., a northern California leading crane, rigging and heavy hauling contractor; Rainbow Waterproofing & Restoration, a San Francisco company specializing in the restoration of landmark and historically significant buildings; Jim Marshall Photography legendary music photographer, whose images appeared on more than 500 album covers, in countless magazines and books.